-Cataracts are a common age-related vision problem.
+Cataracts are a common age-related vision problem that involves clouding of the lens in the eye.
 About 22 million Americans age 40 and older have cataracts.
 The older a person gets, the greater the risk for developing cataracts.
 Women are more likely to develop cataracts than men, and African-Americans and Hispanic Americans are at particularly high risk.

 In addition to age, other factors may increase the risk of cataract development.
 These include: